KvitnucaZahradka/parsley/_posts/2016-09-28-welcome-to-jekyll.markdown

 to analyse the future trendsetters for the new papers released on the [arXiv].

-I am using the Ada - Boosted classifier trained on the set of trendsetters vs. non-trendsetters papers and metadata downloaded from [arXiv].
+I am using the Ada - Boosted classifier trained on the set of trendsetter vs. non-trendsetter papers and metadata downloaded from [arXiv].
 The trendsetters are defined as the most cited authors in the period of last five years in certain area of research.
 The non-trendsetters are the authors that are not trendsetters but are still producing papers in given field.